-With mechnical recycling the colour of the extruded output (polyester grades) follows from the colour of the waste input: clear PET bottles will lead to clear new material.
+With mechnical recycling the color of the extruded output (polyester grades) follows from the color of the waste input: clear PET bottles will lead to clear new material.
 Because mechanical recycling has the highest CO₂ reduction figures we are also exploring mechanical recycling of other polyester waste streams like polyester textiles and carpets.

 In 2013, we started with the recycling of post-consumer bottles, back into a grade suitable for direct food contact and the development of special grades based on recycled materials.
 Nowadays, 60% of our capacity is occupied with the upgrading of recycled PET and 40% with virgin specialties with experience in PET, Copolyesters, PBT, PEF, etc.